 In 2011, the City completed a pilot study project evaluating the feasibility of recharging the surficial aquifer system using highly treated reclaimed water.
-In this system, wastewater would be highly treated to greater than secondary standards and then discharged to either surface water or surficial aquifer ground water.
+The "Alternate Water Supply (AWS) Facility Phase II Pilot Study Summary Report", dated October 17, 2011, was prepared by Calvin, Giordano and Associates, Inc. In this system, wastewater would be highly treated to greater than secondary standards and then discharged to either surface water or surficial aquifer ground water.
 However, the Broward County Code of Ordinance Chapter 27 currently has some of the most stringent water quality requirements in the State of Florida for discharge into the ground, surface, or marine waters.
 At this time, it appears that reverse osmosis membrane technology may be the only technology that may meet these regulations.
 Traditional Advanced Waste Treatment (AWT) technologies will not meet these stringent nutrient limitations for phosphorous and nitrogen.